apache/mxnet/docs/architecture/overview.md

 and auxiliary information that can aid the system in performing optimizations, like in-place updates and auto-derivatives.
-To understand the remainder of the document, we recommend that you familiarize youself with the `mshadow` library, because all operators compute on the tensor-like structure `mshadow::TBlob` provided by the system during runtime.
+To understand the remainder of the document, we recommend that you familiarize yourself with the `mshadow` library, because all operators compute on the tensor-like structure `mshadow::TBlob` provided by the system during runtime.